 The anatomy of a wheelchair elevator, in comparison, is very different.
 Most wheelchair elevators for homes are powered by a hydraulic drive that raises or lowers the elevator platform.
 While home elevators can serve more than two floors, a wheelchair lift is typically used for shorter height transitions.
 Four to six feet elevations generally are enough to allow access to patios, front steps, and the equivalent of a short flight of stairs.
 The maximum transition for a residential wheelchair lift is fourteen feet.

 Buttons control both home elevators and wheelchair lifts.
 Unlike elevators, where a single button press transports car occupants to their selected destination, wheelchair lift buttons must be depressed during operation, or the lift comes to a stop.

-It is quite simple to have an elevator installed in any home and customized to meet your needs.
-If the elevator is for use by an individual in a wheelchair, there are specific things that you should consider prior to purchase.
+It is fairly simple to have a wheelchair elevator installed in any home and customized to meet your needs.
+In addition to the standard requirements for home elevators, there are specific things that you should consider before purchase.

 Size and Style of the Wheelchair